-Making a time slot reservation is very straightforward, and instructions can be found here: the image very clearly shows you need to the number of the card.
+Making a time slot reservation is very straightforward, and instructions can be found here.
+The image very clearly shows you need the number of the card.

 “Amanda – Canada - I would recommend this for someone that has all the time to see all the attractions in Amsterdam.
 However, unlike other passes for other cities in Europe, this one does not give you free entry to places, but only a small discount so not really worth it.
 If I were to go to Amsterdam again, I wouldn't buy this because I ended up not having time to visit all I wanted, so I didn't get the best value for my money.
 It also doesn't let you skip the line in the attractions, so don't really see the point.”

 This review, especially we thought, was interesting.
 We wondered if Amanda read what was and what wasn’t included in the card.
-Because most attractions are free, but not all.
+Because most attractions are free with the card, but not all.

 You get your money’s worth after visiting 4-5 attractions.
 There is no need to have all the time in the world.
-And you do not need to do everything that is included in the card to get value out it.
-The card provides value in 2 days after 5-6 different activities!
+And you do not need to do everything that is included in the card to get value out of it.
+The card provides value in 2 days after just a few activities!

 And no free entrance, just a small discount?
 44 museums and attractions are all completely free to visit with your I amsterdam City Card.
-That is including the Van Gogh Museum, the Rijksmuseum, Artis Zoo, the Adam Lookout tower, and a canal tour.
+That is including large attractions like the Van Gogh Museum, the Rijksmuseum, Artis Zoo, the Adam Lookout tower, and a canal tour.

 As a bonus, there are a few more places on top of the 44 free museums and attractions that offer a 25% discount.
 A pretty good deal if you ask us.
 Those extra discounts are just bonuses.

 Skipping the line indeed is not included for most museums, but it is at the Van Gogh museum.
-Still, it’s a benefit to use the card.
+Still, it’s a benefit to use the card even without skipping the line.
 One because you only pay once, two, you’ll save money.

 As you can tell, these negative reviews are not actually negatives about the card.
 More mistakes on the part of the traveler.
-This isn’t you because you’re reading this post 🙂
+This won't be you because you’re reading this post 🙂

 Conclusion about the card